Vincentqyw/Optimal-Transport/README.md

 # Optimal-Transport

-A simple sinkhorn algorithm to solve optimal transport problem writen in Matlab
+A simple sinkhorn algorithm to solve optimal transport problem writen in Matlab.

+- Why I Create this repo?
+- Because I am strugglling with understanding one of the core algorithm in papar [SuperGlue](https://arxiv.org/abs/1911.11763) (image matching).
+I want to figure out what happened in sinkhorn algorithm step by step.
+It will be helpful if you encounter the same problem.

+# Demo

+- Given: a cost matrix S, two margins a, b, entropic regularization \lambda and convergence parameter \epslion
+- Output: optimal transport matrix P and Sinkhorn distance(optional)

 ``` matlab
 lam = 1;